abroroo/til/Authentication & Authorization/Cookie based auth in Express.md

 ## Cookie-based Authentication:

- - __Cookie-based authentication__ is a specific implementation of __session-based authentication__ where the session ID is stored in a cookie on the client side.
+ - Authentication data is stored in a cookie on the user's browser, including login credentials.
- - Cookies-based authentication involves putting authentication data in a cookie that is saved on the user's browser, including their login credentials.
-To identify the user and preserve their authorized state, the server sends this cookie along with every subsequent request the user makes to the web application.
+ - The server sends this cookie with every subsequent request made by the user to maintain their authenticated state.
- - Cookies can have additional attributes like expiration time, domain, and secure flag to control their behavior.

    ```javascript